vishruthvipra/web-crawler/Readme.md

 Merged ES index size
 5.3gb

+## Method
-How do you decide which links to put in your Frontier list and which to ignore.
+### How do you decide which links to put in your Frontier list and which to ignore.
 1. The outlinks are canonicalized and then the outlinks are checked if they belong to any of the keywords in the list of keywords.
 2. Those which belong to the keywords are sent to the prioritizer.
 3. In prioritizer, each outlink is given a priority of 1 (least)